luisschwab/MSP430-BIP39/PROPOSAL.md

 - Microphone,

 ## Software
-BIP39 seed phrase generation if pretty straight forward: only basic math operations are necessary, and the most complex function will be the SHA-256 hashing function, which I have previously implemented [here](https://github.com/luisschwab/sha256.c).
+BIP39 seed phrase generation is pretty straight forward: only basic math operations are necessary, and the most complex function will be the SHA-256 hashing function, which I have previously implemented [here](https://github.com/luisschwab/sha256.c).

 ## Hardware